Piwigo/Piwigo/include/smarty/docs/programmers/api-functions/api-create-data.md

     variables assigned to any of the objects in it\'s parent chain.

 Data objects are used to create scopes for assigned variables.
-They can be used to have controll which variables are seen by which templates.
+They can be used to control which variables are seen by which templates.

     <?php